tldav/fitness-tracker/README.md

 Just a simple app to track workouts.
 The user can create a new workout comprised of whatever exercises they like.
 The last workout can be accessed and updated.

-The application was deployed using Heroku: pending
+The application was deployed using Heroku: [URL](https://boiling-hamlet-55992.herokuapp.com/)

 ## Contributing